PONOdata/Pono-toolkit/README.md

 Discrete GPU may not disconnect, and in most cases will not disconnect, when it is used.
 That includes apps using dGPU, external monitor connected and probably some other cases that aren't specified by Lenovo.
 If you use the "Deactivate GPU" option in LLT, make sure that it reports dGPU Powered Off and no external screens are connected, before switching between Hybrid Modes in case you encounter problems.

 All above settings are using built in functions of the EC and how well they work relies on Lenovo's firmware implementation.
 From my observations, they are reliable, unless you start switching them frequently.
-Be patient, because changes to this methods are not instantanous.
+Be patient, because changes to these methods are not instantaneous.
 LLT also attempts to mitigate these issues, by disallowing frequent Hybrid Mode switching and additional attempts to wake dGPU if EC failed to do so.
 It may take up to 10 seconds for dGPU to reappear when switching to Hybrid Mode, in case EC failed to wake it.

-If you encounter issues, you might try to try alternative, experimental method of handling GPU Working Mode - see [Arguments](#arguments) section for more details.
+If you encounter issues, you might try an alternative, experimental method of handling GPU Working Mode - see [Arguments](#arguments) section for more details.

 > [!WARNING]
 > Disabling dGPU via Device Manager DOES NOT disconnect the device and will cause high power consumption!